Download the Latest Statutes which govern the FISM organisation and its member societies.

 8.3 Except for the alterations of the Statutes and the dissolution of the FISM, the General Assembly shall make its decisions by a simple majority of the votes cast.

-8.4 The Statutes can only be altered by decision of the General Assembly on demand of the Presidium, the FEB, a Continental President or on demand of at least three Member Societies of three different countries.
+8.4 The Statutes can only be altered by decision of the General Assembly on demand of the Board of Directors, the FEB, a Continental President or on demand of at least three Member Societies of three different countries.
 In order to be adopted, the amendments to the Statutes must obtain both the majority of the votes cast and the majority of the voting Societies, each Society counting for one vote.

 8.5 The dissolution of the FISM can be arrived at by vote at a General Assembly, by a majority of 75% of the maximum votes of the General Assembly.
 Should such a decision be adopted, the General Assembly will decide how to disburse the funds of the FISM.